3v01d3lu510n/CapstoneProject/README.md

 Here are we **Capstone Project** repository.

-**Goal**: Ths project aims to reasch about webshell, detect and analysis in Incident Response.
+**Goal**: Ths project aims to reaseach about Webshell, Detect and Analysis in Incident Response.